TheGrizF/Web-Design-Test/problem.md

-# Whats the problem?
+# What's the problem?

-People have terrible taste
+Some people have terrible taste